 If you have a complaint about your privacy, you can contact our Quality Coordinator directly.
 Qscan will investigate your complaint and will endeavour to provide you with a response as soon as possible.

 If you are unhappy with our response, you can contact the Office of the Australian Information Commissioner (Privacy Commissioner) on the telephone contact number below, or on their website.

 Office of the Australian Information Commissioner: www.privacy.gov.au/complaints

 Individuals are welcome to ask any questions regarding privacy and the way Qscan manages personal information, complain about the handling of your own information or request access to your personal information.

-The contact details for the Privacy Officer are:
+The contact details for the Quality Coordinator are:

 Phone: (07) 3357 0970